 For starters, grandparents and other close relatives can offer that spark of parenting energy or enthusiastic attention that may have faded from you after a long week, scooping Baby into their laps and reading a book with a little extra zest.
 A sleepover with a relative (when you’re ready, of course), can also be fun for Baby and rejuvenating for you from time to time.
-This can also help him develop his independence and comfort level with others.
+This can also help them develop their independence and comfort level with others.

 Here are some ideas to help develop a bond with extended family members – near or far.

 - Visit: It sounds obvious, but it isn’t always easy.
-In a perfect world, you’d be able to schedule regular visits between Baby and his relatives, but that’s not always possible.
+In a perfect world, you’d be able to schedule regular visits between Baby and their relatives, but that’s not always possible.
 If your schedule allows, and you’re within close proximity, try to make it a point to visit during a certain time each week or month.
-This will help Baby become a regular part of your relatives’ daily lives, and help Baby become comfortable with his relatives.
+This will help Baby become a regular part of your relatives’ daily lives, and help Baby become comfortable with their relatives.
 If your family members live far away, arranging a visit when Baby is so young – especially if you won’t be able to visit again for a while – can feel like not enough to build a relationship off of, but it’s a great place to start.

 - Form traditions: If you’re not nearby, it can be especially important to develop traditions with relatives early on in Baby’s life, and carry them on as the years go by.
 This may mean visiting during the summer, or having Grandma come to your house for a certain holiday.

 - Keep in touch: Technology makes it easier than ever to stay in touch with relatives who are many miles away.
 If you have tech-savvy relatives, check in with some video chats, or even just a regular call to say hello.
 Also, remember that little thing called ‘snail mail’?
 Drawings, cards, and the like are always appreciated and held dear to the heart.
-Sending letters “from” Baby, with his pictures enclosed, can help relatives feel like they’re not so far from him.
+Sending letters “from” Baby, with their pictures enclosed, can help relatives feel like they’re not so far from them.
 They’re also a great way to catch Baby’s attention – who doesn’t love getting mail?

 Every family dynamic is different, and how you choose to form these special bonds will be unique too.
 Staying in regular contact, and keeping your family up-to-date on Baby’s milestones, helps to set the stage for a loving connection that will only grow as Baby does.